seancarmody/ngramr/README.md

 # ngramr - R package to query the Google Ngram Viewer

-*This package was significantly updated in July 2020 to reflect changes to the Google ngram viewer webpage format (and has not been pushed to CRAN).
+*This package was significantly updated in July 2020 to reflect changes to the Google ngram viewer webpage format.
 Please let me know if anything is not working as expected.
 Note that the `tag`  parameter has been removed.
-If this feature is essential for you, please use version v1.6.5.*
+If this feature is essential for you, please usen v1.6.5.*

 <!-- badges: start -->
 [![CRAN